Penalized and Decentralized Contextual Bandit Learning for WLAN Channel Allocation with Contention-Driven Feature Extraction: Proposed Scheme

 \subsection{Contention-Driven Feature Extraction}

-In this study, because $\bm{c}^{(t)}_{\mathcal{N}_k}$, i.e., the channel set of neighboring APs, is utilized in advance, we can first naturally construct the feature vector as follows:
+In this study, because $\bm{c}^{(t)}_{\mathcal{N}_k}$ (i.e., the channel set of neighboring APs) is utilized in advance, we can first naturally construct the feature vector as follows:

 where $\bm{c}^{(t)}_{\mathcal{N}_k}$ denotes the channel set of neighboring APs at trial $t$.
-In this case, the number of features is $C^K$.
+In this case, the number of features is $C^{|\mathcal{N}_k|+1}$, where $|\mathcal{N}_k|$ denotes the number of elements (i.e., cardinality) of the set $\mathcal{N}_k$.
 This depends on both the number of channels and the number of APs, which is undesirable in terms of learning efficiency.

-Second, to reduce the number of features, we identify the channel set of neighboring APs that can be considered the same for learning.
-This process is referred to as CDFE. \Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt)[width=0.85\columnwidth]{contention_graph.pdf} {For two different channel sets observed by AP~$k$ (a), (b), there are four possible channel allocations: (c), (d), (e) and (f) (the number of AP $K=3$, and available channels $C=2$).
-Note that only two types of contention graphs exist. } The CDFE is based on the idea that the distribution of the throughput changes depending on the form of the contention graph.
+Second, to reduce the number of features, we identify the channel set of neighboring APs that can be considered identical for learning.
+This process is referred to as CDFE.

+The CDFE is based on the idea that the distribution of the throughput changes depending on the form of the contention graph.
 Using CDFE, we can organize information as in the following example.
-Fig.~\ref{fig:contention_graph} presents two environments (a) and (b) that differ only in the context of case $K=3, C=2$, and four possible channel allocations (c), (d), (e), and (f).
+Fig.~\ref{fig:contention_graph} presents two environments (a) and (b) where, in the case $K=3, C=2$, only the context $\bm{c}^{(t)}_{\mathcal{N}_k}$ is different from each other, and four possible channel allocations (c), (d), (e), and (f).
 While the pairs ((c), (f)) or ((d), (e)) have different channel allocations, they have the same environment in terms of the reward generation process.
 This fact suggests that the number of environments to be learned can be reduced by classifying contexts in the form of a contention graph.

 The feature vector with CDFE is defined as follows: